MichaelPesce/idaes-electron-build/README.md

 The following steps assume that:

 1. `gh` is already installed and configured For installation instructions, see https://github.com/cli/cli.
+2. This repository (i.e. https://github.com/watertap-org/idaes-electron-build) has been cloned locally and the working directory is set to the root of the repository

 ### Run application dispatch for WaterTAP